zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

    Mark, press reply and work with quoted text!

-🔥 Keeping an eye on escalations
+🔥 Keeping an Eye on Escalations
 ---------------------------------

 SLAs are optional and require configuration by your instance administrator.